icrawler/LoveNoise/README.md

 Sets the seed value for the noise object.
 If the function is called with no arguments, it's set to the default value.

+###:setnormalized(normalized)
+Changes whether the noise object will return a value from -1 to 1 or not.

+###:setoperation(operation)
+Changes which operation to use when combining noise.
+Valid operations: multiply, divide, add, subtract.

 Available Noise Functions
 -------------------------